pulse2percept/pulse2percept/examples/vision/README.rst

 Residual vision
 ===============

-The :mod:`pulse2percept.vision` module describes what a person still sees: where native vision is lost (:py:class:`~pulse2percept.vision.Scotoma`), and how what is left of it combines with the percept an implant produces (:py:func:`~pulse2percept.vision.compose_hybrid_vision`).
+The :mod:`pulse2percept.vision` module describes the visual world an implanted eye is looking at: what is present (:py:class:`~pulse2percept.vision.Scene`) and where native vision is lost (:py:class:`~pulse2percept.vision.Scotoma`).
+A model registers a scene against an implant and returns what the person sees; see :ref:`topics-models-scene`.